bkase/slides/adts-in-objective-c/slides.md

     // draw pin
   } /* … */
 }
-// what if we add a new type of feeditem??
+// what if we add a new type of feeditem, without updating this??
 ```

 Note: Answer: we would just not draw -- and see a blank space; Consider what would happen if you had this sort of if-elseif tree in lots of places.